vsch/MissingInActions/README.md

 IntelliJ development tools are the best of breed when it comes to language support, refactoring and the rest of intelligent language features but I find they suffer in their text editing capabilities, especially when it comes multiple caret editing.

-I know, many of you would say why use a mouse when the keyboard is so much faster.
-Not really.
-I am a touch typist, 40-45 words a minute, and sometimes find double click or select and drag/drop would be faster.
-Especially when the source and destination are not immediately next to each other.

 I wrote and maintained my own editor for over two decades, on the Amiga, then PC DOS then Windows (3.1 to Vista), only because I could not find the functionality I needed elsewhere.
 When